Rear-end collisions are among the most common types of automobile crashes in Nevada.

-People injured in rear-end car accident in Nevada may be eligible for a massive settlement to cover their:
+If you are injured in a rear-end car accident in Nevada, you may be eligible for a massive settlement to cover damages.

 The rear driver is not always to blame in rear-end automobile collisions.
 In many cases, the front driver’s negligence caused — or at least contributed to — the accident.